-The book by treatment view will still show the classes day by day with whomever offers them:
+The book-by-treatment view will still show the classes day by day with whoever offers them:

 When you pull up the class from your day view, you will be able to click on the class to see the individual participants.
 And from there clicking on the individual participant will open their chart.

 Once you have finished charting for one of the clients in the class, you’ll click Sign and confirm that you want to sign this chart entry.

 Next, a pop-up will appear asking if you want to copy this chart to other clients.
 You have the option of individually selecting clients or using the Select All button for any Arrived and Not Arrived participants.
 When you’re ready, click Copy Entries.